 - Schedule meal deliveries and consider using paper plates to minimize mess and clean up.

-- Create a bedside station with pen & paper, magazine, snacks, remotes, phone and chargers.
+- Create a bedside station with pen & paper, magazines, snacks, remotes, phones, and chargers.

 - Find an online community to support you and your experience.